 Work from home situation

-First of all, we ask Anthony about what are his observations about how startups are handling work from home situation.
+First of all, we ask Anthony about his observations about how startups are handling work from home situations.

 About the remote working culture at SeedLegals

-About the remote working culture and its effects on being productive, he says that he is not a big fan of remote working.
-He does not know if that will change now but what he has found is that, they can continue to talk to their customers, to talk to each other very efficiently.
+He says that he is not a big fan of remote working about the remote working culture and its effects on being productive.
+He does not know if that will change now, but he has found that they can continue to talk to their customers and talk to each other very efficiently.

 When it comes to sitting in a room with the whiteboard making a new product: “How will this you use a journey flow work?” and “Will people click here or there?”.
 That is much harder to do remotely.
-They have been trying firstly, a weekly Zoom team catch-up with our 55 peoples.
+So, they have been trying, firstly, a weekly Zoom team catch-up with our 55 people.
 That is quite a big deal.
 Secondly, they have virtual running with Strava and so on.
 They also have the best fridge of the week prize.
-People send a photo their fridge and we have to guess who it is.
+People send a photo of their fridge, and we have to guess who it is.
 Then they have a Zoom lunch on Friday.
-So, they are trying really hard to do the team piece and the feedback from the team is particularly the weekly catch ups where you can set Zoom to have a grid view and everyone can see everyone else.
+So, they are trying really hard to do the team piece, and the feedback from the team is particularly the weekly catch-ups where you can set Zoom to have a grid view, and everyone can see everyone else.

 How SeedLegals is handling the Covid-19 situation?

-He reportedly said about their team that: “One feeling like they are part of something, and secondly maybe they think there is just no work to do.
+He reportedly said about their team: “One feels like they are part of something, and secondly maybe they think there is just no work to do.
 So, cutting to the no work to do, the good news is we are in the opposite zone.
-This has been a record month for us revenue wise.
-It has been a record in terms of SeedLegals site usage.
+This has been a record month for us revenue-wise.
+In addition, it has been a record in terms of SeedLegals site usage.
 In fact, our site usage has tripled over the last few days.

 Our competitors are law firms.
 I have no idea how they used to work from home.
-Usually, they handling things are done unsigned on a piece of paper, they make phone calls, and your docs are sent by red line word changes.
+Usually, they handle things unsigned on a piece of paper, make phone calls, and red line word changes send your docs.
 This is all replaced on SeedLegals.
-Even if your team do not have a computer you can assign at home.
+Even if your team do not have a computer, you can assign it at home.
 It is all super easy.
 SeedLegals is your 24/7 place to go.
 We like to see what companies need.

-I think one of the things we have always looked to do in our funding rounds is, to build into the documents the things that people do not think about.
-My business partner Laura Duffy thinks about it a few moves out.
-What if you do these steps this or next round?, What if the business is acquired or sold late?, and so on.
+I think one of the things we have always looked to do in our funding rounds is to build into the documents the things that people do not think about.
+So, for example, my business partner Laura Duffy thinks about it a few moves out.
+What if you do these steps this or next round?
+What if the business is acquired or sold late?
+And so on.

 What we have done is, built into our documents things that people do not even think about.
-In fact, I did not even think about.
-Now, we feel a responsibility to put those protections in not for the things just that people want but the things people did not yet know they want.
+In fact, I did not even think about it.
+So now, we feel a responsibility to put those protections in not for the things just that people want but the things people did not yet know they want.

 Survival strategies at SeedLegals

-He is saying that: “Where I see founders reinvent what they do to take advantage of the times.
-I think that is super important and sometimes it is done opportunistically and sometimes there is a social conscience around this.
-SeedLegals offering furlough leave, furlough notices.
+He says that: “Where I see founders reinvent what they do to take advantage of the times.
+I think that is super important, and sometimes it is done opportunistically, and sometimes there is a social conscience around this.
+SeedLegals offering furlough leaves, furlough notices.
 It is completely free on the platform.
 That is led to a huge amount more site traffic.

-On the one hand, we have put capex and we have put work to provide something for people at no cost.
-Obviously, our hope is those companies will find SeedLegals and when business picks up again, they will want something from us.
+On the one hand, we have put capex, and we have put in work to provide something for people at no cost.
+On the other hand, obviously, our hope is those companies will find SeedLegals, and when business picks up again, they will want something from us.
 They will say it’s a great solution compared to others.
-How might you as a founder look to see how people is change their behaviours and what can we offer in this new way?”
+So how might you as a founder look to see is how people change their behaviours and what can we offer in this new way?”